BitcoinDesign/Guide/guide/how-it-works/payment-request-formats.md

 ##### Pay

-LNURL-Pay is a static way that lets senders dynamically request an invoice from the receiver to be paid.
+LNURL-Pay allows senders to dynamically request an invoice from the receiver to be paid, based on a static identifier.

 ##### Lightning address